 You may get to the point where a previous item is about to be dropped from your record but then have another incident that goes on your record.
 This perpetual cycle of claims and/or violations will keep your insurance rates higher.

 Are there any other factors that cause insurance rates to rise?

-Find the best auto insurance rates for your car by entering your zip code now!
+Find the best auto insurance rates for your car by entering your zip code in our free insurance comparison tool now!